 Fighting or shooting games don’t seem appropriate for schools?

 This will be a choice for each school.
-We offer a range of age-appropriate games in the Championships including League of Legends which is a fantasy action strategy game and has a PEGI age rating of 12.
+We offer a range of age-appropriate games in the Championships including 5v5 League of Legends which is a fantasy action strategy game and has a PEGI age rating of 12.
 There’s also games like 3v3 Rocket League - football with cars - which has a PEGI 3 rating and 6v6 cartoon shooter Overwatch which has a PEGI 12 rating.

 As participants are 12-19 years old, the games are safe to play and require no parental approval.

 Q: I have concerns around safeguarding, safety and security including online security.

 A: All games are played in a safe, secure, access-only platform.
 Only registered schools will be able to log in and use it.

 Staff will be present to supervise at all times.

 Our job is to provide education about the do’s and don’ts online and how students can keep themselves safe, including what is/isn’t appropriate behaviour.
 Our aim at British Esports is to help provide this education, advice, guidance and provide safe and secure ways in which we can harness the passion, interest and excitement of our young people for esports and channel it in a positive way that is supported by, and works for, all stakeholders.